 - English

 - Mathematics

-- Two Sciences (Core and Additional or Triple Science)
+- Two Sciences (Combined Science or the highest two from the Separate Sciences)

 - Geography or History

 - Modern Foreign Language (French, German or Spanish)

 However, the English Baccalaureate model will not suit all of our students and there are courses available for all ability ranges.
-Senior staff will guide students (and their parents) in making the right, fully-informed decisions, so that the most suitable courses are chosen.
+Senior staff will guide students (and their parents) in making the right, fully informed decisions, so that the most suitable courses are chosen.